tataton/NgLaunchpad/readme.md

 </ul>
 ```

 HWAAAAAAAAAT?!?!?!?!
-We didn't even write an new javascript?!?!!?
+We didn't even write any new javascript?!?!!?

 ![scopeArray html](images/07-DOM.png)